 How I became a Tree by Sumana Roy takes you into the world of trees.
-An autobiographical non-fiction, where the author talks about her obsession with trees and her innate desire to be a tree.
-She has nurtured this desire through various means – by staying close to trees at home and in nearby jungles, by studying all possible literature on trees and by traveling to meet famous trees.
-It is a unique journey that would make you look at the trees differently, more humanly if I may say, everytime you step out of the home.
+An autobiographical nonfiction, where the author talks about her obsession with trees.
+And her innate desire to be a tree.
+She has nurtured this desire through various means – by staying close to trees at home and in nearby jungles.
+By studying all possible literature on trees and by traveling to meet famous trees.
+It is a unique journey that would make you look at the trees differently, more humanely if I may say, every time you step out of the home.
 You will think of tree being a live entity and as a natural response be more polite to it.

 Sumana Roy talks about the tree as it exists in her head.
 How she related to them, how she tries to understand their lives.
 Sometimes, she just goes and spends some time in the forest, sometimes she tries to sit under a tree, and sometimes she goes and records the sounds various trees make in response to say – the wind.

 She talks about sculptures of trees and how to capture trees using the camera.
 Basically, she touches every possible aspect of a tree as it has been seen by scholars, artists, poets, and storytellers.

 There is a lovely feature on author’s fascination with the shadows of the trees.
 She goes on to the extent of doing x-rays of a tree trunk.
 This should give you an idea of the extent of her obsession.